Fisola91/hangman/README.md

     Guess the word by entering characters one at a time.
   </li>
   <li>
-   Incorrect guesses will result in the display of a hangman graphic.
+   Incorrect guesses will result in the display of incorrect letters and game attempts left.
   </li>
    <li>
    You have a limited number of chances to guess the word.